Piero Quispe: UNAM

 On 27 December 2023, Mexican club UNAM announced the signing of Quispe on a permanent deal, starting from the 2024 Clausura season.
 He scored his first goal with Pumas on matchday 15 of the 2024 Torneo Clausura, in a 1–0 victory against León.
 During the 2024 Torneo Apertura, Quispe became a regular starter for Pumas and scored in the 0–1 victory against Club América in the Clásico Capitalino.

 Loan to Sydney FC

-On 3 September 2025, Quispe joined Sydney FC on loan for the 2025–26 season, with the club having the option to buy at the end of the season.
-Quispe became the first Peruvian to join a A-League Men club.
+On 3 September 2025, Quispe joined Australian side Sydney FC on loan for the 2025–26 season; with the club having the option to sign him on a permanent basis at the end of the season.
+He became the first Peruvian to join a A-League Men club.
+His debut for the club was in the opening round of the A-League Menseason, against Adelaide United at Coopers Stadium on 17 October 2025.
+On 11 January 2026, Quispe would score his first goal for Sydney in a 3–0 win against Macarthur FC.

 International career

 Quispe debuted with the Peru national team in a 1–0 friendly win over Bolivia on 19 November 2022.
 In November 2023, he played his first official match against Bolivia in a 0–2 away defeat, being considered one of the few Peruvian players that stood out.
 Quispe would score his first international goal in a friendly against the Dominican Republic.
 In October 2024, he made an assist for a Miguel Araujo goal in a 1–0 win against Uruguay, giving Peru its first victory in the 2026 CONMEBOL World Cup qualification.